 The pub crawl received significant backlash for not adhering to COVID-19 guidelines.

-On November 18, AMS President Cole Evans wrote to AMS Council to inform them that he believed Nanayakkara had violated conflict of interest rules by sending an invoice on behalf of ThePlug using his AMS email to the AMS Events manager.
+On November 18, AMS President Cole Evans wrote to AMS Council to inform them that he believed Nanayakkara had violated conflict of interest rules by sending an invoice on behalf of an independent videographer affiliated with ThePlug using his AMS email to the AMS Events manager.
 Evans said he would bring a motion on the issue to the next AMS Council meeting, tonight at 6 p.m.

 ThePlug and AMS Events